ergoserv/handbook/guides/git.md

 ### Develop Branch (`develop`)

 Instead of a single master branch, we use two branches to record the history of the project.
-The `master` branch stores the official release history, and the `develop` branch serves as an integration branch for features. `develop` may contain features that were not released yet. `develop` is a default branch to create `feature` branches from.
+The `master` branch stores the official release history, and the `develop` branch serves as an integration branch for features.

+- Branch `develop` may contain features that were not released yet.
+- Branch `develop` is a default branch to create `feature` branches from.

 #### Creating a `develop` branch